-- (a) Grievances and replies at Step 3 of the grievance procedure and notification to arbitrate may be by fax or hand delivered. - (b) Grievances, replies and notification will be deemed to be presented and received on the day they were delivered or faxed to the Society or the Union.
+- (a) Grievances and replies at Step 2 and 3 of the grievance procedure, and the notification to arbitrate, may be by fax, email or hand delivered. - (b) Grievances, replies and notifications will be deemed to be presented and received on the day they were hand delivered, emailed or faxed to the Society or the Union.